Frances Farmer: 1942–1949: Legal troubles and psychiatric confinement

 Three months later, in early July 1944, she was pronounced "completely cured" and released.
 Shortly after her release, on July 15, Farmer was arrested for vagrancy in Antioch, California.

 In January 1945, Farmer's father took her to stay at her aunt's ranch in Yerington, Nevada.
 During her stay, Farmer ran away from the residence.
 She was discovered several days later at a movie theater in Reno, and returned by police to her aunt's home.
 Several months later, on May 18, 1945, Lillian filed for a sanity hearing for Farmer after she ran away from their home in Seattle.
-The hearing was held on May 21, during which the court ruled that Farmer was to be recommitted to Western State Hospital.
+The hearing was held on May 21, during which the court ruled that Farmer was to be recommitted to Western State Hospital at Steilacoom.
 She remained an inmate of the hospital for the next five years, with the exception of a brief parole in 1946.
 Throughout her internment, Farmer remained in the high-security ward for the hospital's "violent" patients.
-Her treatment at Western State was subject to significant public and critical discussion in the years after her death.
+Her treatment at Steilacoom was subject to significant public and critical discussion in the years after her death, partly because she stands as the most famous American celebrity to ever be involuntarily committed to a state-run mental institution.

+Farmer's autobiography would describe horrific, "snakepit"-like conditions during this incarceration and newspaper accounts of the time back up some of those claims.
+On March 25, 1947, a fire destroyed much of the institution, killing several patients, and creating "massive" housing and sanitation problems.
+The next year, an investigative reporter named Lucille Cohen, hearing reports that Steilacoom "was being run like a concentration camp," did a front-page expose of the shocking conditions there that ran in the Seattle Post-Intelligencer on February 18, 1949.

+Cohen reported "drastic overcrowding and understaffing...Patients are sleeping in unheated courts, a canvas covering over apertures their only protection from the weather...
+Some of the beds in the courts have to be protected by rubber covers from soaking on rainy days.
+Inside, beds are jammed one next to the other...
+The hospital has fifteen graduate nurses for its 2,736 patients (augmented by) twenty-three students nurses from the University of Washington...
+Bad living quarters for staff complicate the problems of getting efficient help.
+Six night ward attendants are housed in a basement with sagging floors, crumbling cement walls and ceilings honeycombed with uncovered pipes..."

+Cohen's notes indicate she was not given access to the violent ward, where she could assume conditions were likely even worse and the uncontrollable patients were handled in this crisis period not by nurses but trustee prisoners from McNeil Island Federal Penitentiary.